 Cape Town’s ownership has seen plenty of dispute over the years.
 Both Dutch and British empires have staked claims to it over the centuries.
 And it was as only as recent as 31 May 1961 that South Africa claimed independence.

-Do you know any interesting facts about Cape Town that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Cape Town?
+Share them in the comments below!